 How to Create a Check-In with Panorama

 Using Panorama's check-ins tool, administrators and educators can quickly ask students about how they're feeling right now and what they may need help with.
 Check-Ins are a quick, versatile companion to student feedback surveys and can be administered right inside the Panorama platform.

 Here are the steps to creating a Panorama check-in:

 - Determine the questions to ask your students.
 We recommend selecting four to five questions per check-in.
 In Panorama, you can either create your own check-in questions for students or choose from a bank of 80+ question bank to get started.
 The questions span many themes including: well-being, supportive relationships, safety, support and inclusion, classroom feedback, and SEL skills and competencies.

 - Decide which students you'd like to hear from.
 Panorama syncs up with your roster automatically.
 You can create a check-in for all of the students on the roster, or all of the students you have access to in Panorama.

 - Send the check-in to students via a unique URL.
 You can send the link via email, paste it onto a Google Slides or PowerPoint presentation, or chat it out to your students on Google Hangouts or Zoom.

 - Review your responses in Panorama!
 Once you launch a check-in, student responses will appear in real-time on your Panorama dashboard.
-That way, you can quickly follow up with individual students, plan interventions for individual students or small groups, or plan school-wide or district-wide Tier 1 practices and programs in response.
+You can quickly follow up with individual students, plan interventions for individual students or small groups, or plan to strengthen school-wide or district-wide Tier 1 practices and programs in response.